aaroncelestian/RamanLab/README.md

 	- Multiple search algorithms:
 			- Correlation-based matching
 			- Peak-based matching
+   			- Correlation + Peak
-			- Machine learning-based matching
+			- Machine learning-based matching (dynamic time warping)
-	- Advanced filtering options
+	- Advanced filtering options (peak regions, Hey index, element limiting)
 	- Confidence scoring for matches
-	- Heatmap of best fit to molecular vibrational groups
+	- Experimental: Heatmap of best fit to molecular vibrational groups with chemical scoring

 -  **Peak Fitting**
 	- Advanced background modeling:
 			- Manual modeling
 			- Software suggested models that are user selectable
 			- Interactive background modeling
-	-    Algorytmically identify peaks, or add user selected
+	-    Algorytmically identify peaks, or add user selected/deleted
 	-    Peak modeling:
-			- Gaussian, Lorentzian, or Pseudo-Voigt
+			- Gaussian, Lorentzian, Pseudo-Voigt, and Aysmmetric Voigt
-			- No need to define regions for fitting, no need to spectral smoothing
+			- No need to define regions for fitting, no need to spectral smoothing (although it is an option)
-			- Report generation
+			- Report generation and export of pubilication quality graphics

+- **Batch Processing**
+	- Import any number of spectra that your system can handle
+	- Same background and peak shapes as in Peak Fitting
+	- AUTOMATIC background refinement
+	- User selective region fitting to speed fitting times
+	- Graphics analysis with 95% confidence intervals plotted (better than error bars)

 - **Export and Reporting**
   - Generate detailed match reports